Environment

 Salt and fluoride accumulation from tap water

-As with most philodendrons, Brasil accumulates dissolved minerals and fluoride from tap water in its leaf tips over time, since this is the point where transpiration concentrates and deposits dissolved content.
-Months of watering with untreated tap water gradually raises the concentration in leaf tip tissue until it becomes damaging, producing sharp-edged brown tip burn.
+As with most philodendrons, Brasil accumulates dissolved minerals and fluoride from tap water in its leaf tips over time, since this is the point where transpiration concentrates and deposits dissolved content as water moves through the leaf and evaporates from its edges.
+Months of watering with untreated tap water gradually raises the concentration in leaf tip tissue until it becomes damaging, producing sharp-edged brown tip burn that tends to worsen leaf by leaf rather than appearing all at once.

 Low ambient humidity

-In homes below 35–40% relative humidity, common in winter with central heating, Brasil's leaf tips can dry out faster than the plant can resupply moisture, especially on the more delicate variegated (non-green) sections of the leaf which sometimes have slightly less robust cuticle protection than fully chlorophyll-rich tissue.
+In homes below 35–40% relative humidity, common in winter with central heating, Brasil's leaf tips can dry out faster than the plant can resupply moisture, especially on the more delicate variegated (non-green) sections of the leaf, which sometimes have slightly less robust cuticle protection than fully chlorophyll-rich tissue.
+This tends to produce more gradual, less sharply defined browning than the mineral-accumulation pattern.

 Underwatering allowing the soil to dry out for extended periods

-When the plant's soil dries out completely and stays that way for multiple days, the leaf tips — the farthest point from the water source — desiccate first.
+When the plant's soil dries out completely and stays that way for multiple days, the leaf tips — the farthest point from the water source — desiccate first, since the plant prioritizes keeping its main stem and newest growth hydrated over the extremities of older leaves.
 This typically appears alongside some wilting or leaf curl rather than as an isolated symptom.

 How to Fix It